Brockhurst and Marlston House School: The school

-The school comprises twin parts, known as Brockhurst (boys) and Marlston House (girls).
-In 2018 they had 311 pupils from the ages three to thirteen.
+The school comprises twin parts, known as Brockhurst (boys) and Marlston House (girls), which follow a "Diamond Model" of education combining single-sex teaching from Years 3 to 7 with co-educational provision at other stages.
 The various facilities provided by the school include 21 acres of games fields, a sports hall, a swimming pool, tennis courts, arts and design studios, ICT suite, and equestrian school.
-In addition, there is a château in Gascony, south-west France, where the pupils practise French.

 Brockhurst was founded in 1884 as a boys' boarding prep school at Church Stretton in Shropshire.
 In 1942 it moved to Broughton Hall near Eccleshall in Staffordshire.
 In 1945 it moved again, to its current home, becoming co-educational in 1995.

 In 2009 Country Life magazine included Brockhurst and Marlston House School among the best countryside preparatory schools of Great Britain.
 In 2018 the school was rated 'Excellent' in all categories by the Independent Schools Inspectorate.

 The school's pupils, while the school was at Church Stretton, included politicians Rab Butler and Julian Critchley.
 Another former pupil, Arthur Leyland Harrison, played rugby union for England in the 1914 Five Nations Championship and was posthumously awarded the Victoria Cross for his actions on the Zeebrugge Raid of 1918.
 The politician Michael Heseltine was a pupil at the school when it was at Broughton Hall, Staffordshire.